maheshj01/vocabhub/README.md

 What sets us apart is our commitment to collaboration and community.
 Our app is an open-source crowd platform, welcoming contributions from every user.
 Join our network of language enthusiasts, and contribute to our expanding database by suggesting edits, offering alternative definitions, or sharing additional examples.
 Together, we can collectively improve the quality and accuracy of our word collection, fostering a community-driven platform for continuous learning.

 Download the app now and embark on an enriching vocabulary journey.
 Enhance your language skills, build your confidence, and embrace the power of words.
-Start expanding your linguistic repertoire today.
+Start expanding your linguistic repert`oire today.

 Key Features: